-Every winter the Colorado ski season kicks off with great anticipation, usually beginning sometime in October at the first few resorts.
+Every winter beginning sometime in October, the Colorado ski season kicks off with great anticipation.
 The season opening and closing days for Colorado’s ski resorts are important dates to remember when planning an early or late season escapade.

-After the first ski areas open in mid October, the bulk follow suit from early November thru mid December, until mostly all are open (if they are planning to at all).
+After the first ski areas open in mid-October, the bulk follow suit from early-November through mid-December, until mostly all are open.
 The list below includes Colorado’s most popular resorts.
-You can view a complete list of Colorado’s ski areas, which includes a few of the tinier ski hills.
+You can view a complete list of Colorado’s ski areas, which includes a few of the less popular ski hills.

-Here are the estimated opening/closing dates for Colorado ski resorts, in ABC order:
+Here are the estimated opening/closing dates for Colorado ski resorts, in alphabetical order:

 (All resort season dates are subject to change.)